WPManageNinja/wpsocialninja-docs/guide/twitter-feed/twitter-feed-layout-i-twitter-feeds-i-wp-social-ninja.md

 _Feed Type_

-Similarly, you may&nbsp;choose any** Feed Type** to display Tweets on your website.
+Similarly, you may choose any **Feed Type** to display Tweets on your website.

 ### **Number of Tweets to Display**

-You can also change the** Number of Tweets to Display** on your website.
+You can also change the **Number of Tweets to Display** on your website.

 ![Number of Tweets to Display](/guide/public/images/twitter-feed/twitter-feed-layout-i-twitter-feeds-i-wp-social-ninja/fetch_tweets-1024x472.png)

 _Number of Tweets to Display_

-With this option, you will be able to select the&nbsp;number of Tweets that you would like to display on your website.
+With this option, you will be able to select the number of Tweets that you would like to display on your website.
 Moreover, you can add unlimited Tweets.
 Click on Fetch Tweets after you have selected your number of Tweets.

 ### **Template**